rosgood98/ekreb/README.md

 - Timer that dynamically adjusts depending on the length of the word that the user is guessing; adjusts color automatically based on the proportion of time remaining
 - Dynamically styled statistics dependent on user's performance
 - Robust error handling
-- The repository also includes a simple CI/CD process in `main_ci.yml`
+- The repository also includes a simple CI/CD process as well as a JS linter in `main_ci.yml`

 ## Getting Started